-- Keeping in mind that the improvement or upgrading of roads can have a negative impact on the scenic value of an area, the wishes of adjacent property owners and the density of traffic should be considered by the Selectmen in the improvement of Class II and Class III roads in Barnet.
-Selectmen: on-going - Barnet should encourage the continued availability and extension of public van service like the Rural Transportation Corporation now provides.
-Selectmen: on-going - 3.
-The Town should encourage the development of better bicyclepedestrian pathways within the developed areas of Barnet, and the construction of bicycle-pedestrian lanes along paved town roads as they are improved or repaired.
-Selectmen: on-going; - The feasibility of rails-to-trails projects for both transportation and recreation in Barnet should be studied.
-Selectmen: on-going; - 5.
-Maintain the commuter parking area in the vicinity of the I-91 Interchange 18 to encourage car-pooling and to discourage roadside parking.
-Selectmen: on-going;
+1. Keeping in mind that the improvement or upgrading of roads can have a negative impact on the scenic value of an area, the wishes of adjacent property owners and the density of traffic should be considered by the Selectmen in the improvement of Class II and Class III roads in Barnet.

+2. Barnet should encourage the continued availability and extension of public van service like the Rural Transportation Corporation now provides.

+3. The Town should encourage the development of better bicycle-pedestrian pathways within the developed areas of Barnet, and the construction of bicycle-pedestrian lanes along paved town roads as they are improved or repaired.

+4. The feasibility of rails-to-trails projects for both transportation and recreation in Barnet should be studied.

+5. Maintain the commuter parking area in the vicinity of the I-91 Interchange 18 to encourage car-pooling and to discourage roadside parking.